 Most physicians will advise you to start with Kegels.
 But knowing how to contract your pelvic muscles can be tricky, so there are a multitude of devices to help.
 But not all Kegel exercisers are created equally.

 - Kegel trainers help identify your pelvic floor muscles.
 These devices need to be inserted vaginally and only give you feedback about your Kegels.

 - Kegel exercisers actually do your Kegels for you, but some are still invasive because of the vaginal insertion.

-- ELITONE is completely noninvasive.
+- Elitone is completely noninvasive.
 This FDA-cleared external stimulation device does your Kegels for you without any insertion.

-What is ELITONE?
+What is Elitone?

 Teenage incontinence and incontinence in young women is not an easy topic to discuss.
-But talking to your doctor about your symptoms and educating yourself about pelvic floor health can go a long way to eliminating leaks.
+However talking to your doctor about your symptoms and educating yourself about pelvic floor health can go a long way to eliminating leaks.